SotoFidel/js-draw/README.md

 JS-Draw is a simple drawing application written in js.

 ## What can it do?
-JS-Draw is currently capable of drawing, erasing, and exporting drawings.
+JS-Draw is currently capable of:

-<b>Features currently in progress</b>: Fill, simple shapes (triangle, square, circle, star),
-and simple brushes.
+- Drawing
+- Filling
+- Erasing
+- Exporting Drawings (PNG)

+Features currently in progress:
+- Simple shapes
+    - [ ] Triangle
+    - [ ] Square
+    - [ ] Circle
+    - [ ] Star

+- Simple brushes

 ## Why was it made?
 1. I wanted to flex my "vanilla" javascript muscle.
 That is to say, I wanted to make